All About Rhabdomyosarcoma

 Sarcoma is a term that refers to any cancer of the bone, muscle, or other connective tissue, such as cartilage and tendons.
-Sarcomas can occur in both children and adults, both males and females.
-In fact, there are many different types of sarcomas, depending on where the cancer cells grow and how they appear under a microscope.
-These different types are in turn associated with different clinical behavior, which naturally influences how they are treated.
-Some sarcomas arise from stem cells within the connective tissues, and these are more common in children than adults.
+Sarcomas can happen in children and adults and both males and females.
+There are many different types of sarcomas, depending on where the cancer cells grow and how they look under a microscope.
+Each types acts differently which decides how they are treated.
+Some sarcomas start from stem cells within the connective tissues, and these are more common in children than adults.

 What is a rhabdomyosarcoma?

 The name itself comes from a combination of 3 smaller words:

 - Sarcoma is the type of cancer, as described above.

 Rhabdomysarcoma cells tend to look rod-shaped under a microscope, and they have many features of muscle cells.
 During normal fetal development, cells called rhabdomyoblasts "grow up" to become the skeletal muscles of the body.
 When these cells multiply abnormally within a child’s body, a rhabdomyosarcoma happens.
 Rhabdomyosarcomas can occur anywhere in the body, but often in the head, neck, bladder, vagina, extremities (arms and legs) and the trunk.